arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 The FW will be composed by the following file

-- An Opta<Something>.h file
+- An OptaSomething.h file
-- An Opta<Something>.cpp file
+- An OptaSomething.cpp file
-- An Opta<Something>Cfg.h file (optional ?)
+- An OptaSomethingCfg.h file (optional ?)
-- A <Something>.ino sketch that will be the entry point to use implementation in the Opta<Something> files
+- A Something.ino sketch that will be the entry point to use implementation in the Opta<Something> files

 Please note that the filename convention indicated above is just to keep consistency with the file naming used in BluePrint library, but it is optional.

-We recommend the sketch <Something>.ino to be placed in a different folder (something like 'firmware'): for example the Digital expansion FW resides in folder ./firmware/Digital/Digital.ino but it uses the OptaDigital .h and .cpp in the ./src folder
+We recommend the sketch Something.ino to be placed in a different folder (something like 'firmware'): for example the Digital expansion FW resides in folder ./firmware/Digital/Digital.ino but it uses the OptaDigital .h and .cpp in the ./src folder